-Middlesbrough-born Smedley began his Formula 1 career with Jordan in 2001, before moving to Ferrari in 2004, initially as an engineer in the test team.
+Middlesbrough-born Smedley began his Formula 1 career with Stewart Grand Prix in 1999, later moving to Ferrari in 2004, initially as an engineer in the test team.
 He’s best known for his time as Massa’s race engineer at the team, a relationship which bore the immortal line “Felipe, baby, stay cool”, uttered as Smedley tried to keep his irate driver relaxed on the 2009 Malaysian Grand Prix grid.

 FLASHBACK: Massa and Smedley - Memories of a special F1 partnership